 The Charlotte Tilbury lawsuit highlights a critical issue: as much as we love the convenience and fun of beauty tech tools, we can’t overlook the risks involved.
 Brands need to ensure they are complying with laws and protecting their customers’ sensitive data.
 Consumers, on the other hand, should remain vigilant and ask questions about how their data is being used.

 So, the next time you use a virtual try-on tool or skin analyzer, consider this: Is this tool collecting more than I realize?
-And is my data really safe?
+And is my data safe?

 The beauty industry is evolving quickly, but we must not sacrifice privacy for the sake of convenience.